cjgibson/hkvguqktacuranriagqecvebgwbjnlakvhaqytvtbyuvxt/README.md

      }

 `make_readable.py` will automatically interpret this JSON string and coerce each matching key to the correct length before using it to decrypt the associated source code file.
 After decryption, the human-readable source code will be available in the same folder as its encrypted source, and will be named `⁂.py_d`.
+Of course, it's possible that someone could reverse engineer the correct solutions to the problems hosted on [Project Euler](https://projecteuler.net/) by brute forcing the contained `⁂.aes` files, but I'm going to assume that anyone driven enough to derive the correct solution in that fashion is more likely than not sufficiently skilled to solve the problem themselves anyway.

 ## 93102613